VexuBGM/Debatera/docs/TOURNAMENT_API.md

 ## Core Concepts

+### Registration Flow
+The tournament registration follows a specific order:
+1. **Institution Registration**: A coach must first register their institution for the tournament
+2. **User Registration**: After the institution is registered, coaches can register users (debaters/judges) from their institution
+3. **Team Formation**: Coaches create teams and assign debaters to them

 ### Institutions
 - Any user can create an institution
 - Institution creators are automatically assigned as **coaches**
 - Users can only belong to **one institution** at a time
 - Coaches manage users within their institution
+- **Institutions must register for a tournament** before they can participate

 ### Teams
 - Each institution can register **multiple teams** in a single tournament